alivenets/alivenets.github.io/index.md

 Welcome to my personal site!

-I am an embedded/automotive engineer with >10 years experience in software development.
-My passion is to contribute to architectural design and development of complex embedded systems with resource constraints and untrivial solutions.
+I am an experienced embedded and automotive engineer with over 12 years in software development.
+I am passionate about designing and developing software for complex embedded systems with resource constraints, as well as crafting innovative solutions for challenging problems.

 Currently living in Berlin.
 Worked in [Apex.AI](https://apex.ai) and [Mbition](https://mbition.io).